The Minor White Archive Research Grants Program is suspended through 2025 as construction of a bold and welcoming new Museum for Princeton continues.

-These research grants, which have a value of up to $4,000, are intended to help defray expenses incurred in traveling to and residing in Princeton during the tenure of the grant.
+These research grants, which have a value of up to $5,000, are intended to help defray expenses incurred in traveling to and residing in Princeton during the tenure of the grant.
 The length of the grant will depend on the applicant’s research proposal but is ordinarily between one week and one month.
-Minor White Archive Research Grants for 2017 must be fulfilled between late May and early September 2018, and the deadline for applications is January 15, 2018.
+Minor White Archive Research Grants must be fulfilled between late May and late August.
+The deadline for applications is rolling.

 Applicants are asked to read the FAQ and submit a single Word or PDF (preferred) file containing a curriculum vitae or résumé, estimated budget, and research proposal (not exceeding five hundred words).